stevenstefanov/employee-management-system/README.md

-# employee-tracker
+# Employee Management System

 ## What is the project?

-This project is an employee tracker.
+This project is an employee management system.
 It allows a user to be able to easily interact with a employee database to view, add, edit, and delete data from the database such as employees, roles, departments and managers.

 ## Why did I decide to do this project?